 Fritz Creek is a stream on the Kenai Peninsula that flows south for 7 miles (11.3 km) to the north shore of Kachemak Bay, Alaska.
 The local name was first reported in 1904 by R.W.
 Stone of the U.S. Geological Survey.
 Fritz Creek is also the name of a distributed community, centered at the Fritz Creek General Store, located about 7 miles (11.3 km) northeast of Homer on East End Road.

 Today, Fritz Creek is populated by those seeking a more wilderness experience, although the economy of Fritz Creek is intimately linked with that of Homer.
-Most people living in the Fritz Creek area need to haul potable water or have water delivered because of poor quality groundwater, so growth of the community will be limited by water supply.
+Most people living in the Fritz Creek area need to haul potable water or have water delivered because of poor quality groundwater, so the growth of the community will be limited by water supply.
 Future water supplies may require the need to dam Fritz Creek to create a reservoir and build a water treatment facility.
 Electricity is provided by a local utility and there is one school at McNeil Canyon Elementary, although there are also schools at the villages of Kachemak Selo and Voznesenka.
-There are no local health care facilities or public safety providers and these services are provided from Homer.
+There are no local health care facilities or public safety providers and these services are provided by Homer.
 Read more here and here.
-Download the latest version of the CoastView app and explore more of Fritz Creek here:
+Explore more of Fritz Creek here: